 In March 2019, I conducted 21 interviews with parents across the USA and Canada to learn more about how they helped their teens make plans for their lives after high school.
 The interviews were fascinating; I enjoyed listening to parents' candid answers about their kids, their struggles and their advice for other parents.

 During these conversations, I noticed some common themes regarding their hopes, concerns and pain points.
-I learned a lot from these interviews and want to share with you some of my favourite quotes parents shared with me.
+I learned a lot from these interviews and want to share with you some of my favourite parent quotes.

-Maybe, you’ll find one resonates with you.
-I hope you will find these insights useful and that you will share them with other parents of teenagers and young adults.
+Who know, maybe you’ll find one resonates with you.
+Regardless, I hope you will find these insights useful and that you will share them with other parents of teenagers and young adults.

 "All I want is for him to have the opportunity to achieve his dreams, whatever they may be."

 When asked about their greatest concern when it came to their teens, parents first recognized the pains that many of the teens were feeling.
 For example: anxiety, fear, tears, and a strong fear of failure, among others.

 "I think the emotional process has been difficult for her."